 02 of 08

-Originally the building was a Nabsico factory where cookie boxes were printed.
+Originally the building was a Nabisco factory where cookie boxes were printed.
 The pitched glass ceiling was designed to let in an abundance of natural light which now perfectly illuminates the artwork.
-There are selfie takers in every corner of the museum because if you want to take a selfie in a truly unique setting (with especially flattering light), Dia: Beacon can't be beat.
+There are selfie-takers in every corner of the museum because if you want to take a selfie in a truly unique setting (with especially flattering light), Dia: Beacon can't be beaten.

 Though the artwork on display can definitely be a challenge to understand, security guards double as museum educators at Dia: Beacon.
 Feel free to ask a question which usually turns into a fascinating discussion about the artwork itself and how to understand it better.